 Start by making an informal request.
 To do this, contact the department you think might have the information you are looking for.
 If the records you are requesting are already routinely available then they will be released to you without you having to submit a formal request.

-The flowchart on this page identifies some of the more common requests for information.
+The Release of Records Flowchart [PDF - 286 KB] identifies some of the more common requests for information.

 If you have questions or need clarification about the City’s records before you submit your request, contact the Legislative Services department.

 You may deliver, mail, fax or email your request to: